-A friend of mine asked me to edit a letter he was writing to his teenage daughters about what to look for in a good man.
-After I poured my heart back into my chest (it had melted all over the floor), I put on my editor hat to engage in what this father sees as important in a man.
+A friend of mine asked me to edit a letter he was writing to his teenage daughters about what qualities to look for in a good man.
+After I poured my heart back into my chest (it had melted all over the floor), I put on my editor hat to engage in what this father sees as important in a husband.

 My letter-writing friend mentioned discipline, the way the boy in question treats his mother, and whether he has the strength of character to respectfully disagree with his girl.

 Reading his thoughts intersected with several conversations I’ve had over the past few months with Christian singles trying to figure out what this whole dating thing should be about.

 I think I need another decade of life experience before I could begin to pick apart what’s really honoring when it comes to dating “with Jesus at the center.”
 But since I can’t fix the good man/Christian dating problem this morning (feel free to weigh in), I can at least start the conversation.